 The controller is mounted in the rectifier system shelf and controls the rectifiers.
-The motherboard, located behind the controller front panel, contains a microprocessor, memory chips, and other electronic components.

-Functions of the controller operation include the following:
+The controller includes software that does the following:

-- Direct communication with the rectifiers
+- Direct communication with the rectifiers.

-- Battery temperature compensation charging
+- Battery temperature compensation charging.

-- Battery performance diagnostics
+- Battery performance diagnostics.

-- Local and remote communications
+- · Local and remote communications.

-- User definable alarms
+- User definable alarms.

-- Daily logging of power system events and system statistics
+- Daily logging of power system events and system statistics.